bsmith89/StrainFacts-manuscript/doc/submission.md

 Beyond simulations, we sought to confirm the accuracy of strain inferences in a real biological dataset subject to forms of noise and bias not reflected in the generative model we used for simulations.
-To accomplish this, we applied a recently developed, single-cell, genomic sequencing workflow to obtain ground-truth, strain genotypes from two human fecal samples collected in a previously described, clinical FMT experiment [@Smith2022].
+To accomplish this, we applied a recently developed, single-cell, genomic sequencing workflow to obtain ground-truth, strain genotypes from two fecal samples collected in a previously described, clinical FMT experiment [@Smith2022] from two independent subjects.
 We ran StrainFacts on metagenotypes derived from these two focal samples as well as the other 157 samples in the same study.

 Genotypes that StrainFacts inferred to be present in each of these metagenomes matched the observed SCGs, with a mean, best-match normalized Hamming distance of